 The respected and honourable Malcolm X (Allah have mercy on him) a Muslim Human rights activist once said.
 “That it would probably do America well to study the religion of Islam and perhaps it could drive some of the Racism from this society as it has driven Racism from the Muslim society”.

 Charles.
 R. Swindoll said: “Prejudice is a learned trait.
 You are not born prejudiced, you are taught it.”

 How far have we drifted from this?
 From the equality that Islam has delivered to us.

-Let us take a look at our Masajid, places that are meant to be places of worship, places for devotion and acquiring the Love of Allah, in Islam we call them the ‘Houses of Allah’.
+Let us take a look at our Masajid, places that are meant to be places of worship and places for devotion and acquiring the Love of Allah, in Islam we call them the ‘Houses of Allah’.
 But how many of these Masajid do we know that have constitutions that are built on Racism!
-I am no great scholar, but just as Alcohol is Haram, Fornication is Haram, Murder is Haram, similarly Racism is Haram.
+I am no great scholar, but just as Alcohol is Haram, Fornication is Haram, Murder is Haram, similarly, Racism is also Haram.

 Let alone the same country, if you are not from ‘our village’ in India you cannot be a member of our Masjid.
 And it doesn’t end there, we don’t allow Non-Indians to become members of our Masajid, so we charge their children extra fees in the Madrasah.

 How is that even remotely fair, when an Indian child and Pakistani child receive the same level of education?

 To be judged on ethnicity?
 Something we cannot choose, something that Allah has chosen for us!

 Shame on such Masajid and shame on such racist committees.
 I have always wanted to ask one question to such people,